 Things that keep me sexy and sane:

 Backbends.
 Ab workouts.
 Guided meditation.
 Perfectly chilled champagne.
-Online dress shopping.
-Mantras. iPhone 6 Plus.
+Mantras. iPhone.
 Writing in Evernote.
 Best-decision-of-my-life husband.
+Cuddles with my daughter.
 Nature travel.
 Devouring mindbody-medical-scientific books.
 (Yes they exist.)
 Triangle pose.
 HIIT.
 Salted butter caramel tart with chocolate mousse.
 Kombucha.

 Remembering that I am good enough.

 Being kind to myself.

 Believing that I can do/be/create what I want.